npirotte/php-test/README.md

 The front user the material-lite framework for a nice and fresh theme. (http://www.getmdl.io/)

 Autocomplete use the twitter typeahead plugin (https://github.com/twitter/typeahead.js)

+# EmailScheduler

+A iCal calendar is saved in /data/Holidays.ics
+An holiday period starts on 12/24/2015 and ends on 31/24/2015